2013 Westmount municipal election

 Municipal elections were held in the city of Westmount, Quebec, Canada on 3 November 2013 as part of the 2013 Quebec municipal elections.
 Voters elected 8 positions on the Westmount City Council, as well as one mayor.
 On 4 October, Mayor Peter Trent, as well as councillors Nicole Forbes and Victor Drury were acclaimed.

-Councillors Tim Price of District 2 and Gary Ikeman of District 5 will not be seeking another term on council.
+Councillors Tim Price of District 2 and Gary Ikeman of District 5 did not seek another term on council.

 Election Notes

 Twenty-five-year-old Philip A. Cutler became the youngest city council member in Westmount's History.
 Cynthia Lulham was elected for a 6th term, making her the longest serving council member.
-It was the second consecutive term that Mayor Peter Trent was elected by acclamation.
-The same is true for District 3 councillor Victor Drury.
-The majority, 5 of 8 seats, on council will be made up of women.
+It was the second consecutive term that Mayor Peter Trent and District 3 councillor Victor Drury were elected by acclamation.
+The majority, 5 of 8 seats, on council were held by women.